dapr/docs/daprdocs/content/en/developing-applications/building-blocks/bindings/howto-triggers.md

 An input binding represents a resource that Dapr uses to read events from and push to your application.

 For the purpose of this guide, you'll use a Kafka binding.
-You can find a list of the different binding specs [here]({{< ref setup-bindings >}}).
+You can find a list of supported binding components [here]({{< ref setup-bindings >}}).

 Create a new binding component with the name of `checkout`.

-Inside the `metadata` section, configure Kafka related properties such as the topic to publish the message to and the broker.
+Inside the `metadata` section, configure Kafka related properties, such as the topic to publish the message to and the broker.

 {{< tabs "Self-Hosted (CLI)" Kubernetes >}}